Excluded from cabinet, Libya's Berbers fear isolation

 "The Amazigh must be represented according to their percentage of Libya's population and their share of the fighting.
 We need at least one ministerial position.
 Amazigh fought all over Libya," said art graduate Jamal Shadwi, who was plastering the walls of Jadu's central square in preparation for a festival to celebrate Libya's liberation.

-A few meters away, accountant Tariq Labah, was recruiting people to head to Tripoli and occupy the main square.
+A few metres away, accountant Tariq Labah, was recruiting people to head to Tripoli and occupy the main square.

 "We are all going to Tripoli for a sit in, to peacefully protest (the lack of) ministerial positions for Amazigh," he said, surrounded by around 30 young men.
 "The Nafusa mountains was one of the first places to turn against Gaddafi," he added.